farha-767/Brazilian_Ecommerce_data_analysis/README.md

 ### Key Findings:
 - Top 15 customers contribute disproportionately to total revenue
 - High-value customers are concentrated in southeastern states (RJ, ES, MS)
-- 93% of top customers are single-purchase buyers, indicating significant retention opportunity
+- 93% of top customers are single-purchase buyers, indicating a significant retention opportunity
 - Only one customer in the top 15 made multiple purchases, highlighting a critical loyalty gap

 ### Business Impact: